Woody230/KotlinExtensions/README.md

 * `IdentifiableMetadataExtractor` for `Identifiable` objects from the [value](#value) module to use the identifier's value as the metadata.
 * `IdentifierValueConverter` for using an `Identifier.value` as a Value if it is for an Int, Long, or String.
 * `DBTransaction` for managing reading and writing a batch to a `DB` instance
   * clear() extension method for deleting all models of a given type
   * findByReferenceId() and findByIds() extension methods for finding all `Identifiable` models based on given ids
   * getById() extension method for finding an `Identifiable` model with a given id or requesting it if it does not exist
   * putMissingById() extension method for finding all `Identifiable` models based on given ids and then requesting those missing to be put into the `DB`

 ## ktor-client

 Client side [Ktor](https://ktor.io/docs/getting-started-ktor-client.html) extensions.

 * `GenericTypeInfo` for enforcing the type of the reified usage of TypeInfo creation.
+* `UrlOptions` can be used to merge url based options and to replace path parameters.

 ## ktor-client-connectivity

 * `Connectivity` for determining if an active connection is able to be established

 ## logging

 Logging wrapper around [Napier](https://github.com/AAkira/Napier).

 ## resource

 [moko-resources](https://github.com/icerockdev/moko-resources) extensions.

 * AssetReader to read the text content associated with a moko-resource asset.